Hyperproof/hypersync-sdk/doc/002-dev-workflow.md

 hp signin
 ```

-This command will launch a new browser window and allow you to log in (if you are not already logged in) and then authorize CLI access to your Hyperproof organization.
+This command will launch a new browser window and allow you to sign in (if you are not already signed in) and then authorize CLI access to your Hyperproof organization.

 > NOTE: If you are a member of more than one organization, you will be asked to choose the organization on the authorization screen.
 Make sure you choose your development organization.